• Skip to primary navigation

 spiral ham, bottle of millers mustard, ground nutmeg, ground cloves and maple syrup in white dishes

-• Ham - Bone-in spiral ham retains more moisture and flavor, while boneless is great for easy carving.
+• Ham - I typically use bone-in ham because it retains more moisture and flavor.
+However, I've also used boneless ham, which is great for easy carving.
 Choose what works best for you!

-👩🏻🍳.
-How to Make a Glazed Spiral Ham in the Oven
+How to Make a Spiral Ham in the Oven

 spiral ham in a gray rectangular baking dish and the dish and ham covered in foil